William Forbes (bishop): Life

-In the end of 1621 he was chosen one of the ministers of St Giles Cathedral in Edinburgh, being admitted in March 1622.
+At the end of 1621, he was chosen one of the ministers of St Giles Cathedral in Edinburgh, being admitted in March 1622.
 In 1625 when the church was split into quarters, Forbes was given the south-east quarter (known as the Old Kirk) in January 1626.
 At his request, on grounds of ill-health, he transferred back to his native Aberdeen on Michaelmas 1626.

 His zeal for the observance of the Perth articles was distasteful to many, and when he taught that the doctrines of the Catholics and the Reformed could in many points be easily reconciled, there was disorder.
 Five of the ringleaders were dealt with by the privy council; but Forbes felt that his ministry at Edinburgh was a failure, and more trouble arising from his preaching in support of the superiority of bishops over presbyters, he returned to Aberdeen, where in 1626 he resumed his former post.

 In 1633, when Charles I was in Scotland for his coronation, Forbes preached before him at Holyrood, and his sermon so pleased the king that he declared the preacher to be worthy of having a bishopric created for him.
 Shortly afterwards the see of Edinburgh was erected; Forbes was nominated to it, and was consecrated in February 1634.
 In the beginning of March he sent an injunction to his clergy to celebrate the Eucharist on Easter Sunday to take it themselves on their knees, and to minister it with their own hands to every one of the communicants.
 When Easter came he was very ill, but he was able to celebrate in St. Giles' Cathedral; on returning home he took to bed, and died on the following Saturday, 12 April 1634, in the year of his 49th birthday.
 He was buried in his cathedral; his monument was afterwards destroyed, but a copy of the inscription is in William Maitland's History of Edinburgh.